Facetti/E1.31-sACN-ESP32-matrix-display/README.md

 # ESP32 with matrix display receiving E.131/sACN data via WiFi
 This project shows how to play a video on a Windows PC, sending the data traffic in E1.31 sACN (DMX over Ethernet) protocol and receive it via WLAN on a ESP32 to display it on two chained 64x64 LED matrix displays (= heigh/rows/lines 64, width/columns 128).
+Because of the inefficient coding and protocol overhead don't expect high frame rates and don't be surprised if not all lines are updated.
+Anyway, this is a good starting point for your own optimizations.

 In E1.31 there is a concept of Universes, which is a data block with max 512 bytes called Channels.
 To keep it simple, we use one universe per row/line of the matrix display.
 Because we have three bytes (RGB) per pixel, we can have max 170 (512/3) LEDs horizontally.
 This is sufficient for two chained 64x64 matrixes (2 * 64 = 128 columns; 128 * 3 = 384 bytes).

 ## Requirements
 ### Hardware